dreis2211/gradle-task-avoidance-bug/README.md

+Run
 ====

-Try `./gradlew :app:compileJava`
+After checkout, run `./gradlew :app:compileJava`

-You should see the following output:
+You should see the following output roughly:
 ```
 ./gradlew :app:compileJava
 Configure Tests